Renting a house in the Netherlands

 - Check the terms and conditions of the contract carefully

 - Check whether there are any hidden costs, for example, energy tax, standing charges and transportation costs

 - Check the payment options, for example what is the cost of paying by giro

 How can I get connected to telephone, Internet and TV?

 In the Netherlands, telephone, Internet and TV are available digitally and/or via cable.
 Many providers offer bundles of all three services.
 It is important to bear in mind the length of your stay and your location, as not all providers have a complete country network.
 Satellite television is also an option, but you need to fix a satellite dish in the right direction and there are regulations covering this

 For both landline and mobile telephone, there are several providers offering subscriptions.
 For mobile phones, you can also choose for a prepaid option instead of a subscription but they are usually more expensive.
 Top-up cards can be bought at most telephone stores and supermarkets.
 It is also possible to top up your prepaid credit via the Internet and by phone.
 Nowadays, if you have a subscription with a mobile company in an EU country you can use internet and phone calls at the usual rates.
-Using your roaming phone may not be as convenient for your friends as they may pay additional fees when calling/texting you.
+Calls within the EU have no roaming costs any more.

 It is advisable to compare price, quality and always read the small print.
 You can compare tariffs and conditions at the following websites: